 Which is stupid, she reminds herself.
 What happened to David could happen to you, too.

-She murmurs the command to retract her helmet, breathes in warm fresh air as the helmet splits into multiple pieces and retracts into the back of her armor, and walks toward the elevator on other side of the roof.
+She murmurs the command to retract her helmet, breathes in warm fresh air as the helmet splits into multiple pieces and retracts into the back of her armor, and walks toward the elevator on the other side of the roof.
 A lone figure, dressed in a black suit and wearing sunglasses, waits patiently as she approaches.

 “Agent Henry,” Alishia says.